bytejutsu/report/part_3_building_a_real_time_web_app/chapter_7_overview_on_how_to_build_a_web_app/README.md

 1. using **Javascript**: we can use the DOM/CSSOM API to inject HTML/CSS programmatically into the document on the client-side

 2. using **PHP**: we can craft the HTML that we want to send to the client programmatically.

-//todo: talk about the equivalent in php such as blade

 {% endhint %}